-As discussed in the Environmental Health and Safety Resource Report, the combination of longer fire seasons, population growth, declining forest health, and other threats in recent years have made wildfire considerations a top priority in Washington.
-The Washington State Wildland Fire Protection 10-Year Strategic Plan recognizes the need for proactive management of the landscape, the importance of maintaining a highly capable fire response workforce, and the need to prepare for expected increases in wildland fires in future years (DNR 2019).
+Washington has experienced many extreme fire events in recent years, partly attributed to climate change effects and the legacy of forest fire suppression practices, and this is expected to increase in the future.
+The combination of longer fire seasons, population growth, declining forest health, and other changing risk factors has made wildfire considerations a top priority in the state, as outlined in the Washington State Wildland Fire Protection 10-Year Strategic Plan (DNR 2019).
+The plan recognizes the need for proactive management of the landscape, the importance of maintaining a highly capable fire response workforce, and the need to prepare for expected increases in wildland fires in future years, among other considerations (DNR 2019).
+In addition to the DNR mapping tools, a statewide energy safety workgroup (established by the Washington Department of Commerce) is developing risk maps for natural hazards including wildfire.